kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 ![scan-repo-trigger](/images/docs/devops-user-guide/using-devops/pipeline-settings/scan-repo-trigger.png)

-You can check **Enable regular expressions, ignoring names that do not match the provided regular expression (including branches and PR, etc.)** to specify a regular expression as the trigger for scanning the code repository.
+You can check **Enable regular expressions, ignoring names that do not match the provided regular expression (including branches and PRs)** to specify a regular expression as the trigger for scanning the code repository.

 You can also check **If not, scan regularly** and set the scan interval from the drop-down list.